arangodb/docs/3.12/appendix-references-dbobject.md

 Creates a new document collection named `collection-name` with the default settings and returns a [_collection_ object](appendix-references-collection-object.html).

-If the collection name already exists or if the name format is invalid, an error is thrown.
+If a collection or View with this name exists already, or if the name format is invalid, an error is thrown.
 For information about the naming constraints for collections, see [Collection names](data-modeling-collections.html#collection-names).